 When you’ve spent weeks, months or even years up to your eyeballs in your work, it’s nearly impossible to catch errors or goofy typos when you skim it for the zillionth time.
 To get your work ready to present to readers, you’ll need to look at it with fresh eyes.
 You can trick yourself into approaching your work from a new perspective by making it look different on the page.

 To do this, try changing the font on the whole piece to something a little quirky — perhaps a handwriting-inspired font that will make it just a little bit harder to read.
 Then bump up the font size to 18 or 20, which will completely change where the words are located on the page.
 This should be enough to force you to slow down and read the piece as if for the first time — and that means you’ll definitely catch some errors that had slipped through the cracks.
+You can also use an editing tool to beef up your editing efforts.

 Remember – the best writing tips are the ones that work for you!